learn-co-curriculum/phase-1-array-map-method-lab/README.md

   return result;
 }
 ```

-Sweet!
-That should work for now.
-Let's take this baby for a spin by doubling a
-list of numbers:
+Let's test this function that will double a list of numbers:

 ```js
 const numbers = [1, 2, 3];